scikit-hep/pyhf/docs/faq.rst

 differentiation abilities of machine learning frameworks would allow them to be effective tools for statistical fits.
-Lukas would give helpful friendly advice on Matthew's project and one night [1]_ over dinner in CERN's R1 cafeteria the two were discussing the idea of implimenting :math:`\HiFa{}` in Python using machine learning libraries to drive the computation.
+Lukas would give helpful friendly advice on Matthew's project and one night [1]_ over dinner in CERN's R1 cafeteria the two were discussing the idea of implementing :math:`\HiFa{}` in Python using machine learning libraries to drive the computation.
-Continuing the discussion in Lukas's office, Lukas showed Matthew that the core statistical machinery could be implimented rather succinctly, and that night `proceeded to do so <https://github.com/scikit-hep/pyhf/commit/fd32503fb760f070a4047cb867757458b1687599>`_ and |dubbed the project pyhf|_.
+Continuing the discussion in Lukas's office, Lukas showed Matthew that the core statistical machinery could be implemented rather succinctly, and that night `proceeded to do so <https://github.com/scikit-hep/pyhf/commit/fd32503fb760f070a4047cb867757458b1687599>`_ and |dubbed the project pyhf|_.